 You will be asked about your travel history during the screening process.
 This is done to determine if you traveled to an area that could pose a risk to the blood supply.

-If you travel to a known malarial country you must wait one year to make your next donation.
+If you travel to a known malarial country you must wait three months to make your next donation.
 If you are unsure of a malarial zone, our staff will be able to assist you with this information.